Password-protect a Numbers spreadsheet on iPad

 Open with Face ID: Tap the spreadsheet (if you see a message asking if you want to allow Numbers to use Face ID, tap OK), then glance at your device.

-You can turn Face ID for Numbers off or on anytime.
-Go to Settings > Face ID and Passcode > Other Apps, then turn Numbers off or on.
+You can turn Face ID for Numbers off or on at any time.
+Go to Settings > Face ID & Passcode > Other Apps, then turn Numbers off or on.

 Open with Touch ID: Tap the spreadsheet, then place your finger on Touch ID.